 If you're new to online gambling, or have doubts about your experiences at online casinos, there are questions you need answering.

 The following is a list of the most common questions we've been asked over the years.
-Hopefully, this page and the rest of the site can give you the answers!
+If one or more of these questions is on your mind, hopefully this page and the rest of the site can give you the answers you're looking for!

 In a word, NO!

 But there remains a perception that they do.
 This is due to three simple factors that we outline below.